wavesoft/voluto/tools/cvmfs_publisher/README.md

 # CVMFS Publisher

-This utility is used for programmatically updating the files of a particular voluto project in the CVMFS server.
+This utility is used for programmatically updating the files of a particular voluto project in the CVMFS repository.

-This utility is meant to be deployed on the CVMFS repository manager.
+This utility is meant to be deployed on the CVMFS release manager.
 It provides the mechanism to send a batch of files over SSH directly to the CVMFS repository.

 ## Usage